toptensoftware/roundcube-snooze/readme.md

 * Requires Elastic skin, but will accept a pull requests for other skins.
 * Currently only available in English, but will accept a pull requests for translations.
+* If a message without a "Message-ID" header is slept, upon waking it will have lost all its IMAP flags.
+This is because doveadm doesn't provide a mechanism to learn the UID of the newly saved message.
+To restore the flags, the wake script uses the message-id instead - and if the message doesn't have a message-id it can't easily restore those flags.

 ## License